lilybw/go-solid/README.md

 ```

 Aforementioned package json is also where you can declare any other node dependencies your frontend might have.

+*Depends on how they are bundled and how they work.

 ### Caching
 To try and remain performant, the library uses a mem cache, but also writes bundled and parsed components to disk.